 - Look at your bank statement.

-Routing numbers are critical for ensuring funds go to or come from the right financial institution during a transaction.
-You may need to use your routing number for:
+Routing numbers are critical to ensure funds go to or come from the right financial institution during a transaction.
+You may need to use your routing number to:

-Routing numbers are nine-digit numerical codes that identify banks and other financial institutions.
+Routing numbers are nine-digit codes that identify banks and other financial institutions.
 Routing numbers are needed for many different types of banking transactions, so it’s a good idea to make sure your routing number is correct.
 If it’s incorrect, it can prevent the transaction from going through.
 You can find your routing number on a check, online or by contacting the bank.

-If you’re searching for your account routing number, you can find it on the paper checks that come with your checking account.
-And if you’re new to banking, you can learn how to write a check to help you get started.
+If you’re new to banking, there’s still more to learn about checks.
+Here’s how to write a check to help you get started.